 Sour Crop in Chickens: Cause, Treatment and Prevention

 If you own backyard chickens, you have probably heard of the sour crop in chickens.
-This is one of the common problems in poultry farming.
+It’s one of the common problems in poultry farming.
 While it isn’t a highly infectious disease that affects the entire flock, it is still best to know the sour crop in chickens’ cause, treatment, and prevention.

-What is a chicken crop?
+What is a Chicken Crop?

 Before getting into the details about the sour crop in chickens’ cause, treatment, and prevention, let’s first know what a chicken crop is and how digestion in birds works.
 Doing so gives you a clearer understanding of this health issue and better knowledge about your flock.

-Where can you find the chicken crop?
-Hold your chicken and point to the right of its breast bone.
+Hold your chicken and point to the right of its breastbone.
 That is where a chicken crop is located.
+This body part is vital in how your chickens ingest and digest food.

 Like humans, the digestion process in chickens starts when they take in food using their mouth or beak.
-Since chickens do not have teeth, they use their tongue to move around food and before swallowing it.
+Since chickens do not have teeth, they use their tongue to move around food before swallowing it.
 Enzymes help in breaking down pieces for easier digestion.

 To visualize the chicken’s digestive tract, watch this video:

-What is sour crop in chickens?
+What is Sour Crop in Chickens?

-Sour crop in chickens, as its name suggests, is a health issue that affects the crop.
+As its name suggests, sour crop in chickens is a health issue that affects the crop.
 The crop has bacteria for breaking down food to aid in digestion.

 Sour crop is a common problem when raising backyard chickens.
 Don’t fret, though, as it is not contagious and will not affect the entire coop.
 However, you still need to address it right away to avoid complications.